LESSONSeries : Ukulele Fingering Gymnastics - Basic

 - Do a sub set of the strings.
 Get really good at strings one and two then add string three, etc. Build on a solid foundation.

 - Try combinations of the 2, 3, and 4 finger drills.
-This one is hard to track if doing more the two different combinations at a time, so ready them might help.
+This one is hard to track if doing more the two different combinations at a time, so reading the combinations might be helpful.

 Download the PDF file for the latest, complete, and most up-to-date version.
 As well as additional information not presented on-line.